 Fall means football games, tailgate parties, shorter days, and cooler weather.
 For better or worse, it also means going back to school.
-While we can't help you with study tips to help you pass that econ exam, we can suggest a few ways to help keep your workouts on track so you don't succumb to the freshman 15, even if you're no longer a freshman.
+While we can't help you pass that econ exam, we can suggest a few ways to help keep your workouts on track so you can avoid the dreaded "Freshman 15" and focus on the kind of weight you want to gain—muscle!

-Between your study load, limited dining options, and must-attend social events, making real gains is next to impossible, right?
-That's where I beg to differ.
-Looking back at my high school and college years, I actually made some of the best gains of my life.
-Sure, a little extra commitment was in order, but if you've got the right drive and determination, you can really make some serious progress during school in both your grades and your physique.
+Between a heavy class load, limited dining options, and must-attend social events, making real gains in the gym is next to impossible, right?
+Wrong!
+If you've got the right drive and determination, you can make some serious progress in both your grades and your physique.

-Check out my 5 top tips for making gains during the school year!
+Here are 5 pro tips for making gains during the school year!

 1. PREPARE PRIOR TO CLASS

-Having a dedicated workout partner from school—someone who depends on you and on whom you can depend—makes it even easier to overcome other tempting activities.
-Getting to the gym is just a bit easier when you know someone is waiting for you and you don't want to let them down.
+If you can, find a dedicated workout partner from school to make it even easier to overcome other tempting activities.
+Getting to the gym is easier when you know someone is waiting for you and you don't want to let them down.

-At the end of the day, your macros are what's most important.
-Sometimes it's hard to know what you're getting when eating cafeteria-style, so choosing lean proteins, fresh fruits and veggies, complex carbs, and avoiding sugar-sweetened beverages and desserts is an easy place to start.
-Just don't let hunger rule your food choices.
+At the end of the day, what you eat is the most important factor determining your results.
+Sometimes it's hard to know what you're getting when eating cafeteria-style, so choosing lean proteins, fresh fruits and veggies, complex carbs, and healthy fats, and avoiding sugar-sweetened beverages and desserts is an easy place to start.
+Resist the temptation to eat junk foods—don't let cravings rule your food choices.

 5. FOCUS ON YOUR FUTURE

-This is the most important tip of the bunch because the mindset of nearly every student I work with is that the good life will end once they finish school.
+More than anything else, your mindset will help you stay on track in your studies and your physique goals.
 Enjoy yourself, but realize there are plenty of good times to be had after you get your diploma.
-Plus, those good times will be much more enjoyable when you have a physique you're proud of, and you receive lots of well-deserved attention.
+Plus, those good times will be much more enjoyable when you have a physique you're proud of and you receive lots of well-deserved attention.